HarshalMjn/WEATHER-APP/README.md

 # Weather Web App

-live-weatherwebapp26.netlify.app
+You can access the weather web app [here](https://weatherwebapp26.netlify.app).

 A simple weather web app that fetches weather data using the OpenWeatherMap API.